 We serve businesses and individuals in Indiana and Michigan in the areas of Litigation, Estate Planning, Business Law, Bankruptcy, Family Law and Real Estate.

-At Jones Obenchain, we’ve been representing local, regional, and national insurers and their insureds for over 100 years.
-The work we do for them runs the gamut from defending personal-injury claims, to litigating employment-discrimination claims, to prosecuting and defending coverage actions and errors-and-omissions lawsuits.
+At Jones Obenchain, we’ve been representing local, regional, and national insurers for over 100 years.
+The work we do runs the gamut from defending personal-injury claims, to litigating employment-discrimination claims, to prosecuting and defending coverage actions and errors-and-omissions lawsuits.

 But as essential as courtroom skills are to a litigation practice, they’re worthless if our clients and the courts don’t want to read what we have to say.
 Let’s face it: there’s a lot of writing in a litigation practice and most legal writing is a chore to get through.
 We read it because we have to, not because we want to.

-Not only are plainly written, visually appealing documents easier for clients to read and understand, they help persuade mediators and judges about the merits of our clients’ position.
-That means we’re often able to bring cases to a successful resolution before we ever step foot in a courtroom.
+Not only are plainly written and visually appealing documents easier for you to read and understand, they help persuade mediators and judges about the merits of your position.
+Staying at the fore of legal writing gives us, and you, a competitive edge so that we’re often able to bring cases to a successful resolution before we ever have to set foot in a courtroom.